Pokémon Mega Brave and Mega Symphonia: Japanese Card List (Full List)

 Images credit: The Pokémon Company

-The dual Pokémon set of Mega Brave and Mega Symphonia will be released on August 1st, 2025.
+The dual Pokémon set of Mega Brave and Mega Symphonia was released on August 1st, 2025.
 The booster pack for Mega Brave features Mega Lucario ex, and the Mega Symphonia packaging shows Mega Gardevoir ex; both can be seen in the image above.
-We’ll continue to update this gallery with more images of each set’s cards, as they’re revealed.

 Why not check out the full list of cards from another Pokémon dual set, Black Bolt and White Flare?
 You can also take a look at our list of the most valuable cards from Black Bolt and White Flare.